 Our tour began at Heist Brewery, an impressive venue opened in 2012 at the Highland Mill.
-The General Manager shared stories of Charlotte’s only Craft Brewpub with us while we sampled the goods.
-For drinks, I selected the High-five beer, but traded with Peyton for her Brockwell cocktail.
+While we sampled the goods, the General Manager shared stories of Charlotte’s only Craft Brewpub.
+I selected the High-five beer to drink, but traded with Peyton for her yummy Brockwell cocktail.
 Heist prepared a variety of fantastic flatbreads for us.
-My favorite was the duck flatbread, but the rest of the group was divided between the Buffalo Chicken (chicken, celery, blue cheese, hot sauce) and Mediterranean (olives, cucumber, tomatoes, red onion, feta, tzatziki).
+My favorite was the duck flatbread.
+The rest of the group was divided between the Buffalo Chicken (chicken, celery, blue cheese, hot sauce) and Mediterranean (olives, cucumber, tomatoes, red onion, feta, tzatziki).

 #2 Off-site samples of Amèlie’s French Bakery & Cafe

-We were treated to dessert, Salted Caramel Brownies and a choice of a crispy Palmier cookie or a decadent Macaroon, from Charlotte’s most popular bakery, Amèlie’s French Bakery.
-These pastries are incredibly famous as they not only starred in the Hunger Games Catching Fire, but also President Obama gets a monthly shipment of them.
-I concur that these sweet treats were righteous!
+We were treated to a Salted Caramel Brownie and choice of either a crispy Palmier cookie or decadent Macaroon.
+These sweet treats came from Amèlie’s French Bakery, Charlotte’s most popular bakery.
+These pastries became incredibly famous after starring in the Hunger Games Catching Fire movie.
+It was also noteworthy that President Obama received a monthly shipment of them.
+I concur that these delicious desserts, especially the brownies, were righteous!

 #3 King of Pops

-The King of Pops is a local neighborhood popsicle stand.
-The company is based out of Atlanta, Georgia and their ads appear in many Southern food magazines time and time again.
-I had the Southern popsicle, a mix of lemonade and sweet tea, but the group favorite was the lemonade basil.
-They were a perfect and refreshing treat on such a hot day.
+The King of Pops, a local neighborhood popsicle stand, is based out of Atlanta, Georgia.
+Their ads appear in many Southern food magazines time and time again.
+I sampled the Southern popsicle, a mix of lemonade and sweet tea.
+The rest of the group’s favorite was the lemonade basil.
+The popsicles were a perfect and refreshing treat on such a hot Charlotte day.

 #4 Revolution Ale House

-At Revolution Ale House, we sampled 4-Cheese Fried Ravioli’s, a Hummus Plate with vegetables and pita chips, and Ciabatta Bruschetta.
+At Revolution Ale House, we munched on 4-Cheese Fried Ravioli’s, a Hummus Plate with vegetables and pita chips, and Ciabatta Bruschetta.
 They were all very good and this may have been my favorite stop.
-Our Bruschetta was topped with simple ingredients (diced tomatoes, Parmigiano Reggiano, and balsamic reduction), but the taste was big and bold.
+The Bruschetta was topped with simple ingredients; diced tomatoes, Parmigiano Reggiano, and balsamic reduction.
+The taste was big and bold.
 I could have eaten the entire plate!
-The Revolution Ale House is a fun restaurant offering 44 beers on tap, sports on TV, and Trivia every Wednesday.
-Vegan and Gluten Free options are also available here.
+The Revolution Ale House was a fun restaurant offering 44 beers on tap, sports on TV, and Trivia every Wednesday.
+Vegan and Gluten Free options were also available.

 #5 Füd at Salud

-When we reached Füd at Salud, the temperature outside was nearly 100 degrees.
-Inside the restaurant, it was nearly the same.
+When we reached Füd at Salud, the outside temperature was nearly 100 degrees.
+Inside the restaurant, it was close to the same.
 Our group chose a booth at the front of the restaurant.
-While the food is served in one half of the establishment, the other is a thriving bar scene that connects in the back of the restaurant.
-They prepared Chicken & Waffles for us, a Southern favorite.
-The chicken salad used on the waffle is filled with candied walnuts and bacon, a super delicious food combination.
-I found the chicken salad to be scrumptious, but the waffle, soggy and uneventful.
-Next time, I would to try the Frambella, a waffle sandwich with brie cheese and ham.
+Food was served in half of the establishment and the other side was a thriving bar scene that connected in the back.
+Füd at Salud prepared Chicken & Waffles for us, a Southern favorite.
+The chicken salad used on the waffle contained candied walnuts and bacon, a super delicious combination.
+I found the chicken salad to be scrumptious, but the waffle was soggy and uneventful.
+Next time, I will try the Frambella, a waffle sandwich with brie cheese and ham.

 #6 Boudreaux’s Louisiana Kitchen

 As we neared the finish line of our tour, we stopped by Boudreaux’s Louisiana Kitchen, home of cajun classics.
 I was excited for this stop, but unlike all of the other establishments, nobody came to speak or make us feel welcome.
-After a lengthy time, we were given a plate of what appeared to be Jambalaya Pasta with baskets of cornbread.
+After a lengthy time, we were given a plate of what appeared to be Jambalaya Pasta.
+Baskets of cornbread accompanied it.
 The pasta was tasty, featuring incredible flavor combinations, but not at all what I would have expected them to serve us.
 This was a very heavy meal and it did not work well with a 3 hour walking food tour in the hot sun.